The airlines with the most delayed flights from the UK revealed

 The airline’s UK operations are at Birmingham, Gatwick and Heathrow, with routes to a number of Indian cities such as Delhi, Mumbai and Bengaluru.

-Data from aviation analytics company Cirium shows the airline operated 56% more flights from UK airports last year compared with 2019.
+Data from aviation analytics company Cirium shows the airline operated 56 per cent more flights from UK airports last year compared with 2019.

-This is projected to rise to 90% this year after increasing flight frequencies on several routes in March.
+This is projected to rise to 90 per cent this year after increasing flight frequencies on several routes in March.

 Aviation consultant John Strickland said there has been “a lot of work going on to put the airline back on track” after it gained a “poor reputation” for delays and cancellations.